Yandex Cloud

 Using an S3 storage in a projectUsing an S3 storage in a project

 You can access files in the connected bucket from your project code.
-Select the file you need in the attached S3 storage on the S3 Mounts tab, right-click it, and select Copy path.
+Select the file you need in the mounted S3 storage on the S3 Mounts tab, right-click it, and select Copy path.
 This will copy the file path to the clipboard.
 Paste the copied path wherever you need in the project.

 Detaching an S3 storageDetaching an S3 storage